Ericsson/ove-tutorial/README.md

 For OVE, a project is something that produces output (e.g. an executable, a library or anything else machine-made).
 Even though projects are normally contained within a  corresponding git repo, OVE treats projects and repos independently.
 Multiple projects can be configured using code and build systems from the same repo, and one project can use code and build systems from multiple repos.
-Now, OVE keep track of the depdendencies between projects, so let us check the build order for the tutorial OWEL:
+Now, OVE keep track of the dependencies between projects, so let us check the build order for the tutorial OWEL:

     $ ove build-order
     codechecker dmce libevent ncurses tmux